AviatrixSystems/Docs/HowTos/gateway.rst

 The target of each of these entries will point to the Aviatrix Gateway instance.

-Once enabled, Transit VPC, Site2Cloud and Encrypted Peering connections will no longer add additional route entries to the route table if the destination range is within one of these RFC1918 ranges.
+Once enabled, Transit VPC, Site2Cloud, and Encrypted Peering connections will no longer add additional route entries to the route table if the destination range is within one of these RFC1918 ranges.
 Instead, the Aviatrix Gateway will maintain the route table internally and will handle routing for these ranges.

 .. note::
-   The Designated Gateway feature is automatically enabled on spoke gateways created by the `Transit Network workflow <./transitvpc_workflow.html>`__.
+   The Designated Gateway feature is automatically enabled on Spoke Gateways created by the `Transit Network workflow <./transitvpc_workflow.html>`__.

 Starting with `release 3.3 <./UCC_Release_Notes.html#r3-3-6-10-2018>`__, you can configure the CIDR range(s) inserted by the Aviatrix Controller when the Designated Gateway feature is enabled.
 To do this, follow these steps:

 #.
-Login to your Aviatrix Controller
+Log in to your Aviatrix Controller.
 #.
-Go to the **Gateway** page
+Go to the **Gateway** page.
 #.
-Select the designated gateway to modify from the list and click **Edit**
+Select the designated gateway to modify from the list and click **Edit**.

    .. note::
-      You must enable the Designated Gateway feature at gateway creation time
+      You must enable the Designated Gateway feature at the gateway creation time.

 #.
-Scroll down to the section labeled **Edit Designated Gateway**
+Scroll down to the section labeled **Edit Designated Gateway**.
 #.
-Enter the list of CIDR range(s) (separate multiple values with a comma) in the **Additional CIDRs** field
+Enter the list of CIDR range(s) (separate multiple values with a comma) in the **Additional CIDRs** field.
 #.
-Click **Save**
+Click **Save**.

 |edit-designated-gateway|